MicrosoftDocs/azure-dev-docs/articles/github/build-vm-image.md

 ## Configure Java

 Set up the Java environment with the [Java Setup SDK action](https://github.com/marketplace/actions/setup-java-jdk).
-For this example, you'll setup the environment, build with Maven, and then output an artifact.
+For this example, you'll set up the environment, build with Maven, and then output an artifact.

 [GitHub artifacts](https://docs.github.com/en/actions/guides/storing-workflow-data-as-artifacts) are a way to share files in a workflow between jobs.
 You'll create an artifact to hold the JAR file and then add it to the virtual machine image.